cryptojoks/antofy-docs/docs/architecture.md

 Separating the new block creation (which requires checking the correctness of the previous chain) into a distinct role brings much greater decentralization of the nodes that support and check the system's work.
 At the same time, this approach reduces as much as possible the technical entry barrier for node owners - only a program running on a home computer or laptop that does not consume many resources is required.

-{% hint style="info" %}
-A relatively close analogy for describing the architecture of Antofy can be a bank.
+*A relatively close analogy for describing the architecture of Antofy can be a bank.
 Thus, the Keepers correspond to the bank's board of directors, which decides critical issues and is the only source of truth.
-Routers can be compared to a network of branches, which regular customers can visit to make transfers, as well as Workers, who perform specific tasks for a reward.
+Routers can be compared to a network of branches, which regular customers can visit to make transfers, as well as Workers, who perform specific tasks for a reward.*
-{% endhint %}

 #### The launch and the size of the Antofy public cluster